Duke Williams (wide receiver): Buffalo Bills

 On January 7, 2019, Williams signed with the Buffalo Bills of the NFL.
 Williams played in all four preseason games for the Bills, catching eight passes for 78 yards with two touchdowns.
-He was released during final roster cuts on August 31, 2019, and was signed to the practice squad the next day.
-On October 5, 2019, Williams was promoted to the active roster.
-He caught 4 passes for 29 yards and the game winning touchdown in a 14–7 Bills win over the Tennessee Titans on October 6, 2019.
-After suffering a shoulder injury against the Miami Dolphins in week 7, Williams was deactivated for the rest of the season until week 17 when the Bills rested numerous starters against the New York Jets, having already clinched a playoff berth.
+He was released during final roster cuts on August 31, but was signed to the practice squad the next day.
+On October 5, Williams was promoted to the active roster.
+The next day, he caught four passes for 29 yards and the game winning touchdown in a 14–7 road victory over the Tennessee Titans.
+After suffering a shoulder injury against the Miami Dolphins in Week 7, Williams was deactivated for the rest of the season until Week 17 when the Bills rested numerous starters against the New York Jets, having already clinched a playoff berth.
 Williams caught six passes for 108 yards during the 13–6 loss.

 Williams was placed on the reserve/COVID-19 list by the Bills on July 29, 2020.
-He was activated on August 9, 2020.
-Williams was waived as part of final roster cuts on September 5, 2020, but was re-signed to the practice squad the next day.
-He was elevated to the active roster on October 24 and January 8, 2021, for the team's week 7 and wild card playoff games against the New York Jets and Indianapolis Colts, and reverted to the practice squad after each game.
+He was activated 10 days later.
+Williams was waived as part of final roster cuts on September 5, but was re-signed to the practice squad the next day.
+He was elevated to the active roster on October 24 and January 8, 2021, for the team's Week 7 and Wild Card Round games against the New York Jets and Indianapolis Colts, and was reverted to the practice squad after each game.

 On January 26, 2021, Williams signed a reserves/futures contract with the Bills.
-He was waived/injured on August 23, 2021, and placed on injured reserve.
-On August 26 he was released from injured reserve with an injury settlement.
+He was waived/injured on August 23 and was placed on injured reserve.
+Three days later, Williams was released from injured reserve with an injury settlement.

 Saskatchewan Roughriders

 On October 4, 2021, Williams signed with the Saskatchewan Roughriders.

 On February 5, 2022, Williams signed a one-year, $260,000 contract extension.
-On July 20, 2022, the CFL announced that Williams had been suspended for one game after he took the helmet off of Toronto Argonauts defensive back Shaquille Richardson and threw it at him during warmups for the leagues Touchdown Atlantic game.
-He became a free agent upon the expiry of his contract on February 14, 2023.
+On July 20, the CFL announced that Williams had been suspended for one game after he took the helmet off of Toronto Argonauts defensive back Shaquille Richardson and threw it at him during warmups for the leagues Touchdown Atlantic game.
+Williams became a free agent upon the expiry of his contract on February 14, 2023.